Yyuichiii/YyuiChat/README.md

     python manage.py migrate
     ```

-4. Start the development server:
+4. Start the redis server (For Linux):

     ```bash
+    sudo systemctl start redis-server
+    ```

+5. Start the development server:

+    ```bash
     python manage.py runserver
     ```

-5. Access the application in your web browser at `http://localhost:8000`.
+6. Access the application in your web browser at `http://localhost:8000`.

 ## Usage